 This course will introduce students to the law regulating family relationships within formal marriage and de facto relationships where governed by Commonwealth law.
 The course takes a law in context approach, examining key aspects of family law in Australia in their social and political context.
 It examines the strengths and weaknesses of existing law and the effect of law reform.
 It supports the development of knowledge relevant to practice in family law.
 Understanding of the law as it relates to family relationships is central to knowledge both of substantive law and its practice.
-The course emphasises critical and policy appraisals of the relevant law.
+Topics covered include the legal regulation of families; forms of family dispute resolution; violence within families and responses to violence; parental responsibility and decisions in relation to children following separation; the best interests of children and children's rights; spousal maintenance, property division on separation and the role of family lawyers.

 Newcastle City Precinct